jensb/iphoto2xmp/README.md

  * Event minimum date and thumbnail (as Album date and thumbnail): `event_metadata.sql`
  * Group original & modified images (as groups & versions): `grouped_images.sql`

+Usage for each file (grouped_images.sql as an example):

+    sqlite3 ~/Pictures/digikam4.db < grouped_images.sql

+If there is no output, everything went fine.
+If there is a lot of output, there is a problem with the SQL.
+Post the output as an issue here on Github.

 ## Planned Features (TODO)
 The script *should* (at some point) also do the following.